 Fundamental analysts generally look at stocks as buys when the fundamental ratios are low.
 Stocks could then be considered for selling when the fundamental ratios become too high.
 Of course, the idea of what is high or low will need to be defined.

 For our purposes, we will look for value, counting the number of stocks that have low ratios.
 This will tell us what percentage of the market can be considered undervalued for different ratios.
-Applying this tool to several ratios will allow us to make an observation as to whether the broad stock market is overvalue or undervalued.
+Applying this tool to several ratios will allow us to make an observation as to whether the broad stock market trading is overvalue or undervalued.

 To begin with, we will start with the P/E ratio.
 Value investors tend to favor stocks with low P/E ratios.
 Some will want a very low ratio, perhaps below 10 or even below 5.
 We are looking at the market as a whole and will define value as stocks with P/E ratios below 15.
 This is generally accepted as the long term average P/E ratio of the market.